pypeit/PypeIt/doc/slit_tracing.rst

 The code may be instructed to remove slits at user-input locations.
-The syntax is a list of lists, with each sub-list having syntax (all integers):  det:xcen:yrow For example::
+The syntax is a list of lists, with each sub-list having syntax (all integers):  det:y_spec:x_spat For example::

     [calibrations]
       [[slits]]
-        rm_slits = 2:2121:2000,3:1500:2000
+        rm_slits = 2:2000:2121,3:2000:1500

-This will remove any slit on det=2 that contains xcen=2121 at yrow=2000 and similarly for the slit on det=3.
+This will remove any slit on det=2 that contains x_spat=2121 at y_spec=2000 and similarly for the slit on det=3.

-.. _trace-slit-threshold:
+See the `PypeIt-HOWTO-slits <https://tinyurl.com/pypeit-howto-slits>`_ slides for further details.

 Echelle
 -------